monabomble/monabomble.github.io/_posts/2025-07-11-unlocking-linksys-velop.md

 On the adaptor, note the 6 labelled pins opposite the USB male end.
 These can be easily connected to using female-to-female push fit connectors (known as [Dupont cables](https://www.amazon.co.uk/Dupont-Female-Solderless-Breadboard-Connectors/dp/B0BLZC3SQ2)).
 First you can use a cable to link the ground pins on the PCB and your adaptor.
 You then connect the TX (transmit) pin from the MX4200 to the RX (receive) pin on your adaptor.
 Finally you connect the RX pin from the MX4200 to the TX pin on your adaptor.
 In this case you can ignore the VCC (power) pin as the MX4200 PCB will provide the power itself.
 With these 3 pins connected you can plug the USB end of the adaptor into your computer.

 On your PC (assuming you are using Linux - search around for doing this on Windows), you'll find that a new device `/dev/ttyUSB0` has been registered.
 You can use a terminal emulator program like screen or minicom to connect to the MX4200 via this adaptor.
-I prefer minicom so I'll install this and then run it like so:
+I prefer minicom so I installed this and ran it like so:

 ```
 sudo apt install minicom